-If the person was only in the deceased’s life for a short period of time, yet found the most favour in the will, it leads to the assumption that this new partner may have put pressure on the deceased to change their will, or subtly manipulated and coerced the deceased to make changes.
+If the person was only in the deceased’s life for a short period of time, yet found the most favor in the will, it leads to the assumption that this new partner may have put pressure on the deceased to change their will or subtly manipulated and coerced the deceased to make changes.

 Being Unfairly Provided For

-Maybe you were the deceased’s personal carer for their final years and were promised that you would be looked after in the will, but you discover you haven’t been.
+Maybe you were the deceased’s personal carer for their final years and were promised that you would be looked after in the will, but you discover you have not been.

 In this case you may have grounds to contest the contents of the will, whether you were related to the deceased or not.

-Likewise, close family members who feel they haven’t adequately been provided for in the will are also within their rights to lodge a protest and contest the will.
+Likewise, close family members who feel they have not adequately been provided for in the will are also within their rights to lodge a protest and contest the will.